 Some regions in Finland have 24/7 daylight for over two months.
 The Midnight Sun is also known as the nightless night or polar day.
 Here we give you some insights into where to discover this in Finland.

 The best place to experience the Midnight Sun is Finnish Lapland because the full Midnight Sun is only visible above the Arctic Circle.

 But also below the Arctic Circle, the sun only pops below the horizon for a few hours at night.
 Even Helsinki, the capital on the southern coast has 24 hours of virtual daylight because the sun just dips under the horizon and then rises again.
-We can therefore recommend Helsinki to visit if you wish to do sightseeing and activities all day long.
+We recommend visiting Helsinki if you wish to do sightseeing and activities all day.